Search This Blog

 But several things happened.
 I had weird, vivid dreams and afterwards I wasn't sure had he been peeking through the windows or getting in?
 Things had been moved - was I sleep walking?
 Maybe I should stop smoking weed.
 I still don't know the answer.

 I tried to make it safe.
 The previous resident died of an overdose there, and her thick, dark hair clogged the bathroom plug holes.
 It made me feel sick.
-I burnt incense and developed a brief spirituality, wishing her well.
+I burnt incense and developed a brief spirituality, wishing her well, nauseous at the thought of dying there.
 It just wasn't right.

 After about three weeks there, I'd just got back from a night out.
 I was a punk, I went to gigs and walked home alone, drunk and feeling safe.